 Alternative 2c sets ACLs for the 9 assessed species that are lower than those set under Alternative 2b.
 However, even if the ACLs were to be set at a level that incurred a risk of overfishing that was 10% lower than that indicated by the P\ and SEEM analyses, average annual catch in 2019-2021 did not exceed 45 percent of the ACLs proposed under Alternative 2c for any of the 9 assessed BMUS.
-Assuming that the full ACL was caught and fishermen sold eight percent of their catch for \$5 per lb, the sold component would be 4,231 lb and generate a fleet-wide revenue of \$23,280 per year.
-Under alternative 2c, if the fishery were to reach the 9 single species ACLs lower than Alternative 2b, the economic revenue assuming that eight percent is sold at \$5 per lb, the sold component and gross value of the ACLs would be \$229 to \$1,305, and \$2,860 to \$16,315 less than alternative 2b, respectively (Table 19).
-Although it is unlikely that the fishery were to catch the nine single species ACLs, alternative 2c would lower the potential economic yield of the ACL compared to alternative 2b.
+It is therefore unlikely that the socioeconomic impacts under Alternative 2c would be different than those under Alternative 2b.